Ammer Valley Railway: Operations

-Services on the Ammer Valley Railway are operated with Regio-Shuttle (class 650.0, 650.1 and 650.3) DMUs by DB ZugBus Regionalverkehr Alb-Bodensee, a subsidiary of DB Regio AG.
-Individual services are also operated each day by Hohenzollerische Landesbahn.
-Services run every half hour from Monday to Friday and hourly on weekends.
-Additional trains run between Tübingen and Entringen instead of school buses.
+From 1 August 1999, services on the Ammer Valley Railway were operated with Regio-Shuttle (class 650.0, 650.1 and 650.3) DMUs by DB ZugBus Regionalverkehr Alb-Bodensee, a subsidiary of DB Regio AG.
+Individual services were also operated each day by Hohenzollerische Landesbahn.
+Services ran every half hour from Monday to Friday and hourly on weekends.
+Six additional trains ran between Tübingen and Entringen for school traffic in each direction.
 Uerdingen railbuses (class 796 or 996) were used on the line until 21 May 1999.

-While the trains on the western part of the line always terminate in Herrenberg, services continue from Tübingen every hour to Wendlingen and from there every two hours to Plochingen.
-Furthermore, on weekdays there are eight direct services from Herrenberg via the Erms Valley Railway to Bad Urach.
+Since December 2019, this service has been known as RB 63.

+At the timetable change in December 2022, electric operations began every 30 minutes from Herrenberg via Tübingen to Bad Urach.
+Monday to Friday during peak hours, trains ran between Tübingen and Entringen every 15 minutes.
+The state of Baden-Württemberg put these services out to tender in 2019.
+DB Regio was awarded the contract for these services in January 2022.
+The transport contract is to run until December 2035 at the latest and can be terminated from December 2030.
+In December 2022, the Regio-Shuttles were replaced by Alstom Coradia Continental sets, which had been used in the Augsburg electric network until December 2022.
+These were modernised in the course of 2023, equipped with Wi-Fi and request stop buttons and repainted in bwegt (Baden-Wurttemberg public transport) colours.

+Since June 2024, trains on the RB 63 line only run to Tübingen instead of Reutlingen.

 There are no freight operations on the line any more.

 The owner of the line is the Zweckverband ÖPNV im Ammertal, which is owned by the Böblingen district (20%) and Tübingen district (80%).

-Planning

-For several years, there have been considerations due to increased ridership of establishing a tram-train network called the Regionalstadtbahn Neckar-Alb, which would include the Ammer Valley Railway.

-In March 2016, the planning approval procedure was initiated for the electrification of the line between Tübingen and Herrenberg and the upgrading of two sections.
-The track in Unterjesingen would be doubled with a new track to the south of the existing track.
-The doubled section would start west of the Ammer bridges and terminate before Unterjesingen Mitte station.
-At Unterjesingen Sandäcker station a second 110-metre-long outdoor platform would be built on the new track.
-The track would also be doubled from the western end of the platform in Entringen to just past the Hartwald bridge; the second track would also be located on the south side of the existing line.